tejaswigowda/ame494-598Fall2022/ASSIGNMENTS/FinalProject/README.md

 - What is the design gap?
 What you set out to do vs. what you ended up ACTUALLY doing?

 Reflect upon feedback you may receive in class.
-- In addition, please address the following:
+In addition, please address the following:
 - How have the readings and workshops in class influenced your work?
 - Has the work in class shifted the way you envision your research goals?
 - What are your plans for your future research?

-## GitHub Repo (10 points -- Final)
+## GitHub Repo (10 points -- Final) - due December 7th

 - Basic github: http://tejaswigowda.com/github-basics/
 - For big files use: https://git-lfs.github.com/